 Patio cover kitsAnother way to keep the costs down on the wood and aluminum patio covers is by buying a kit.
 Both wood and aluminum systems can be purchased in a kit form, however, assembly is often difficult and requires the use of special tools.
 Most of which can cost up to $1000.
 Of course, that’s still cheaper than the labor it takes to build a pergola or patio cover, but then again, you do get to keep some shiny new tools.
 Let’s not forget building permits.
 Yes… permits are still needed for many of the patio cover kits you get online.
 Especially with the alumawood patio covers.

-The Verano wood covered patio cover is by far the most popular patio cover we build.
+The Verano wood-covered patio cover is by far the most popular patio cover we build.
 I think it’s because many of the HOA communities throughout Los Angeles require the roofing to be the same as the house.
-Moreover, the concrete tile is a favorite among most all building and safety departments.
+Moreover, concrete tile is a favorite among almost all building and safety departments.
 Santa Clarita, for example, has many new construction housing developments.
 I know personally that most of these developments require the roofing to be tile.

-In contrast, aluminum patio covers such as Alumawood are not allowed.
+In contrast, aluminum patio covers such as Alumawood are not allowed in your existing outdoor patio space.
 Even though the aluminum patio covers in Santa Clarita are fire-resistant, still, they are not allowed.
 Unlike wood, however, you cannot place the tile onto the top of the Alumawood patio covers.

 Custom wood patio covers and pergolasAs previously mentioned, we are patio cover contractors.
 As such, we really gravitate towards the Custom wood patio covers and pergolas.
 Why?
 I think it’s the challenge of building outside the norm.
 While many like to build the square or rectangle systems, we like the more difficult structures you might expect to see in Beverly Hills for example.
 Our knowledge allows us to come up with different patio cover ideas to achieve the Custom wood patio covers and pergolas desired by many of us here in Los Angeles.